Ko Lanta Eastern Islands - Ko Bubu & Talabeng

 Ko Talabeng is a large mountainous island north of Ko Bubu. massive vertical cliffs go straight down into the water.
 Surrounding the island, there’s pockets where the water is very shallow, and at low tide some beaches are exposed.
 There’s a small hidden beach in an inlet that we often stop for lunch.
 There’s a group of very inquisitive macaque monkey’s that live around the beach, making for some fun photo opportunities.

 Ko Talabeng also has an enormous sea cave, which can be easily entered.
 Inside is a huge limestone cathedral, with the cave ceiling high above you, and stalactites and other rock formations created by 1000’s of years of water dripping through the cave.
-There’s a huge pillar in the middle of the cave hanging down from the ceiling, that over millennia the ocean has eroded the base so it no longer joins with the cave floor.
+There’s a huge pillar in the middle of the cave hanging down from the ceiling that over millennia the ocean has eroded the base so it no longer joins with the cave floor.

 Other islands.